pthn155/Carbon-Emission-Analysis/README.md

 | 2015 | 217           | 10810407.00 |
 | 2016 | 215           | 1608962.17  |
 | 2017 | 57            | 224799.67   |

+- As a result, we can see that PDFs increased significantly in 2015 due to the introduction of several new products associated with the emissions.
+However, it tended to decrease gradually.
+Especially in 2017, there was a significant decrease in the number products associated with the emissions, but the emissions from these products are still very high compared to before.
+###### 7. Which industry groups has demonstrated the most notable decrease in carbon footprints (PCFs) over time?
 `SELECT prod_em.year, ind_gr.industry_group,
 ROUND(AVG(carbon_footprint_pcf),2) AS avg_pcf
 FROM product_emissions AS prod_em